tyr7z/ghidra-wasm-plugin/README.md

 ## Tips

 - Many Wasm programs, especially those compiled by Emscripten or Clang, use a global variable to store the C stack pointer.
-Real programs often make heavy use of the C stack; it's the only place to store variables that are larger than a single u32/u64, for example, or variables which require physical memory addresses.
-In order to allow Ghidra to analyze the C stack, set the "C Stack Pointer" in the Wasm Pre-Analyzer settings during initial analysis to the index of the global variable which is being used as the stack pointer (this will be the global used in the `stackSave`/`stackRestore` functions, if present, or the global used in the function prologue of any functions which use the C stack).
-Setting this option will cause Ghidra to analyze global.set/global.get operations involving the targeted global as stack pointer manipulations, which will allow the decompiler to recover C stack variables and objects.
+This plugin will attempt to automatically detect the C stack pointer during analysis; if it fails, you may need to set it yourself before performing initial analysis by setting the "C Stack Pointer" in the Wasm Pre-Analyzer settings.
 - By default, the C stack is assumed to grow in the negative direction, i.e. towards smaller addresses.
 However, compilers are actually free to choose either stack direction, and both positive and negative-growing stacks have been